dotnet/AspNetCore.Docs/aspnetcore/blazor/includes/js-interop/circuit-disconnection.md

 *This section only applies to Blazor Server apps.*

 JavaScript (JS) interop calls can't be issued after a SignalR circuit is disconnected.
-During component disposal without a circuit and at any other time that a circuit doesn't exist, the following method calls fail and log a message that the circuit is disconnected:
+Without a circuit during component disposal or at any other time that a circuit doesn't exist, the following method calls fail and log a message that the circuit is disconnected as a <xref:Microsoft.JSInterop.JSDisconnectedException>:

 * JS interop method calls
   * <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A?displayProperty=nameWithType>